 History

 We have an international reputation for our work in modern and contemporary history since the eighteenth century.
-We have particular strengths in global and transnational history, modern Europe, and in issues of gender and sexuality, political change, and race and ethnicity.
+We have particular strengths in transnational history and imperial encounters;war violence and society; gender and sexuality, labour and social movements; and race and ethnicity.

-Stage and screen has research strengths in American, British and Irish, East Asian and European cinemas, adaptation, documentary, horror and television; and in applied theatre, contemporary British playwriting, site-based performance, and performance and phenomenology.
+Film and performance has research strengths in American, British and Irish, East Asian and European cinemas, adaptation, documentary, horror and television; and in applied theatre, contemporary British playwriting, site-based performance, and performance and phenomenology.
 Several members of the team engage with practice-as-research methodologies, including screenwriting.

 In the discipline areas research groups are organised to support these principal research themes.
 The groups also work together on areas of shared interest, including cultural history, gender, imperialism, scriptwriting and adaptation.